SDL101/network-security-dashboard/README.md

   }
 });

-Why these code examples?
-They provide insight into how the dashboard processes and displays data, helping developers understand the inner workings of the application.
+I’ve included these code examples to provide insight into how the dashboard processes and displays data and to help developers better understand the inner workings of the application.

 Troubleshooting